Follow The Prince

 Link to this site

 Grey Stack Cellars was formerly known as Dry Stack Cellars, but the owners of Dry Stack Sherry felt the name was confusing.
 The name was changed to Grey Stack, which refers to a dry stack rock wall made from gray basalt native to Bennett Valley.
-Grey Stack Cellars sources fruit primarily from two estate vineyards (Dry Stack Vineyard at the home ranch in Bennett Valley and Greywacke Vineyard, located in the Russian River Valley).
-Pinot Noir fruit is sourced from the Connell Family Vineyard in Bennett Valley.
+The winery is hidden away in the Bennett Valley AVA, one of the newest and smallest appellations in the United States.

-Although Grey Stack Cellars has focused on Syrah, Grenache, a Syrah-Grenache blend and Sauvignon Blanc from estate grapes, the winery plans to expand Pinot Noir and Grenache offerings and add Chardonnay to the lineup over the next few years.
+Although Grey Stack Cellars has focused on Syrah, Grenache, a Syrah-Grenache blend and Sauvignon Blanc from estate grapes, the winery plans to expand Pinot Noir and Grenache offerings and possibly add Chardonnay to the lineup over the next few years.

 Grey Stack Cellars wines are available on the website at www.greystackcellars.com, and through the winery’s mailing list.
 For tours of the estate vineyards or tasting, phone the offices of Grey Stack Cellars in Santa Rosa at 707-228-1338.